Big Island, Hawaii

 There are more than 650 coffee farms of all sizes clustered along the ±20 miles of scenic roads on the Hualalai and Mauna Loa slopes.
 Many of these farms offer tours to the public, click here to view a web page describing various Kona Coffee tours that are available.

-This turned out to be a 145+ mile drive, through some really interesting areas - however - all on curvy, narrow two lane roads. (click here for a map of Hilo to Kailua-Kona)
+This turned out to be a 145+ mile drive, through some really interesting areas - however - all on curvy, narrow two lane roads, very little traffic but the road required very focused attention.
+Map

 NOTE 1: Ka'u coffee beans are recognized around the globe for their intense flavor, smooth delicate flavor and low acidity.
 Grown next door to the Kona Coffee belt, Kau Coffee has been dubbed the "cousin of Kona."
 Point being, both the Kaʻū Coffee Mill Plantation and the Miranda Coffee Farm Cafe sell Ka'u coffee and not Kona.